hyeryengs/command_line_gis_final/index.md

 In the scatter plot of suitability score vs median household income, the left upper corner is represented as wealthy with a good suitability score.
 These include MORRIS, BERGEN, and SOMERSET counties.
 The left lower corner represents low income but with good suitability scores.
 These include HUDSON, CAMDEN, and ESSEX counties.

 In another scatter plot of suitability score vs rank, the left lower corner is represented as a higher rank in the real world reflecting actual residents' opinions.
-These include HUDSON, MORRIS, BERGEN, MERCER, MIDDLESEX, and SOMERSET counties.
+These include HUDSON, UNION, MORRIS, BERGEN, MERCER, MIDDLESEX, and SOMERSET counties.

-By combining these two results, the overlapping counties are MORRIS and SOMERSET counties.
+By combining these two results, the overlapping counties are MORRIS, BERGEN, SOMERSET, and HUDSON counties.

 ## Refleciton